 19. Raynesway Refuse Centre.
-In the old part of the centre are a few Thorn Alpha 5s designed to run on 140 W SLI/H lamps.
+In the old part of the centre are a few Thorn Alpha 5s designed to run on 140 Watt SLI/H lamps.
 Their columns are very rusty, and the lanterns themselves are looking very worn out.
 The lamps in at least two of them are broken, however one still has a linear lamp connected (although its lantern is tilted about 45°).
 Unsurprisingly, none of the lanterns work anymore.

-By 2008, the installations were becoming increasingly poor in condition - the bowls had been heavily used for target practice for local airgun-wielding vandals, and one column was leaning at 45 degrees after having an argument with a waste compactor!
+By 2008, the installations were becoming increasingly poor in condition - the bowls had been heavily used for target practice for local airgun-wielding vandals, and one column was leaning at 45 degrees after having had an argument with a waste compactor (and lost)!
 The decision was taken to rescue the Alpha 5s (and an Atlas Alpha 3 nearby - not the Thorn one shown above) before their condition could worsen any further, and on the week commencing Monday, 21st July, they were finally removed and saved into collections.
 The following couple of photographs show the lanterns loaded onto Jeremy's pickup truck: